adubatl/project_febe/README.md

 ## To run the POC locally

 ```
-cd be
-yarn run dev
+cd be && yarn dev
 ```

 ## To run everything in docker